Explore this course:

 Psychological Research Methods with Advanced Statistics

-Receive a comprehensive program of advanced statistical training that will equip you with the proficiency in statistical methods and software tools required to effectively manage, analyse, and derive insights from large datasets about human behaviour.
+Learn how to use the statistical methods and software tools that are needed to effectively manage, analyse, and derive insights from large datasets about human behaviour as you work through a comprehensive programme of advanced statistical training.

 Student conducting eye tracking experiment